The Mentoring Project For Pre-tenure Women Faculty in Philosophy

-The Mentoring Workshop is the centerpiece of the Mentoring Program, an ongoing effort to foster mentoring relationships between senior women in the field and women just beginning their careers.
+The Mentoring Workshop is the centerpiece of the Mentoring Program for Early-Career Women in Philosophy, an ongoing effort to foster mentoring relationships between senior women in the field and women just beginning their careers.
 The program follows a model designed by women in the American Economics Association, one which has proven remarkably successful in helping academic women advance their careers.
-As in past editions, the fourth Mentoring Workshop will involve small-group intensive working sessions interspersed with plenary panel discussions on professional development and work/life issues.
+As in past editions, the fifth Mentoring Workshop will involve small-group intensive working sessions interspersed with plenary panel discussions on professional development and work/life issues.

-The Workshop this year will be hosted by the Philosophy Department of the University of Utah.
+The Workshop this year will be hosted by the Philosophy Department of Boston University.
 Information about local arrangements will be available soon, and will be posted on this web page.